 St. Louis County Executive Steve Stenger has signed a similar bill into law, creating the drug monitoring program after the St. Louis County Council unanimously passed their bill on March 2.

 “Heroin is a deadly epidemic in our region,” Stenger said in an article on the county’s website.
 “Four out of five heroin users begin with the abuse of prescription drugs.
 This program is an important step in fighting this public health crisis.”

 Heroin and opiate abuse were the major topics at the March 3 town hall discussion, the last of four events held in St. Louis, St. Louis County and St. Charles County.
 The National Council on Alcoholism and Drug Abuse, St. Louis Mental Health Board, Community and Children’s Resource Board of St. Charles County and St. Louis County Children’s Service Fund were among the groups involved with the discussions.

 Health care providers and counseling organizations distributed information, and Ehlmann and representatives from families who had lost loved ones to heroin or opiate abuse spoke.

 Ehlmann, who also called heroin and opiate abuse an “epidemic,” said that in 2014, 39 people died of heroin-related overdoses in St. Charles County.
 County police have responded to 323 heroin-related calls and 84 heroin overdoses since 2013.

 In November, the St. Charles County police department became the first law enforcement agency in the St. Louis area to carry Narcan in patrol vehicles.
-Narcan is a heroin antidote that can save lives of overdose victims.
+Narcan is a heroin antidote that can save the lives of overdose victims.

 “If you sell heroin in St. Charles County, you will go to prison,” Ehlmann said.